 The Forensic Science Division of Hellenic Police is located in Athens and is the National Crime Service of Greece.
-It is member of the European Forensic Science Institute (ENFSI) and offers significant support to the work carried out by all prosecution authorities in Greece.
-Forensic Science Division is certified according to the international standard ISO 9001: 2008 and further accredited with the international standards ISO 17025: 2005 and ISO 17020: 2004.
+It is a member of the European Network of Forensic Science Institutes (ENFSI) and offers significant support to the work carried out by all prosecution authorities in Greece.
+The Forensic Science Division is certified according to the international standard ISO 9001: 2008 and further accredited with the international standards ISO 17025: 2005 and ISO 17020: 2004.

 - Biological and Biochemical Examinations and Analyses Subdivision

 - Northern Greece Forensic Science Subdivision located in Thessaloniki